esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

   - An HDF5 structure is **self-describing**, allowing an application to interpret the structure and contents of a file without any outside information.

-> ## Discuss a HDF5 format
+> ## Why HDF5 format
 >
-> You work with some geo-spatial data for a project in your community.
+> You work with some geospatial data for a project in your community.
-> You choose HDF5 format for the data.
+> You choose the HDF5 format for the data.
 > Your colleague asks:
 >
-> 1. why did you choose HDF5 format?
+> 1. Why did you choose the HDF5 format?
-> 2. does this format help to make FAIR data?
+> 2. Does this format help to make the data FAIR?
 >
 >> ## Solution
 >>